 So, to pick up where I left off (Part 1 here) with regards to the previous weekend, Sunday last dawned bright and sunny, another beautifully-blue-skied-but-bitterly-cold sort of day.

-Our little party of four headed out with the intention of picking up breakfast as we went, but alas, the queue for ‘my’ boulangerie was the longest I’d seen yet – snaking out of the shop and quite literally half way down the street.
+Our little party headed out with the intention of picking up breakfast as we went, but alas, the queue for ‘my’ boulangerie was the longest I’d seen yet – snaking out of the shop and quite literally half way down the street.
 After a few minutes of bobbing up and down on the spot and rubbing our hands together whilst we waited in misguided optimism for the line to diminish, we made the executive decision to cut our losses and seek croissants elsewhere.

 This seemed to be a perfectly sensible idea, as we were making our way towards Boulevard Saint-Germain, and there are plenty of boulangeries/patisseries along the route.
 Any other day, and we’d have been showering the pavement with buttery flakes of pastry within minutes.